michaelawarren/presentation-template/slides.md

 Note: Release = validation, testing, code reviews.
 Why test the hole app when only a portion is deployed.
 The single responsibility principle restated for components. keeping changes into one component reduces the effort in releases and deploys.
+"Gather together those things that change at the same times for the same reasons.
+Separate those things that change at different times or for different reasons"

 ----

 ### The Common Reuse Principle
+> Don't Force the users of a component to depend on things they don't need.

+note: Classes and modules that tend to be reused together belong in the same module What classes belong and don't belong in the component When a change occurs to a used component a change to the using component might occur.
+At the least revalidation of the using component has to occur even if the change to the used component doesn't affect the using component.
+Interface Segregation Principle for components
+Don't depend on what you don't need.

 ----

 ### Tension diagram

+note:
+the three principles don't always live in harmony.
+A balance has to be made between them.

 ---